jupyterlab/jupyterlab/docs/source/developer/internationalization.rst

 There is one optional setting:

-- The new version in form *X.Y.postZ* - if not provided, the post number will be bumped.
+- The new version in form *X.Y.postZ* or a [hatch segment](https://hatch.pypa.io/latest/version/#supported-segments) - the default is `rev` that will bump the post number.

 .. image:: prep_language_packs.png
   :alt: The "Prepare language packs for release" workflow on GitHub Actions.